 - The need to provide storage capability for time series data

 - Complex analytic techniques for processing the data

 Apache Pulsar supports a serverless architecture and helps us to execute user-defined functions.
 These functions take the input data and transform it into output data with every event that is published to the input topic.
 They also write the output data to the output topic, easily enable filtering, and support routing while executing the analytics.
 Apache Pulsar supports the concurrent execution of the analytics that make it possible to have support with IoT.

 For example, let’s say you want to implement home automation.
-You want your television to play the latest movie, the room temperature to be automatically controlled, and you want to ensure the lights are dimmed during the moving.
+You want your television to play the latest movie, the room temperature to be automatically controlled, and the lights to be dimmed during the movie.
 This, along with your entire home automation, can easily be implemented with Apache Pulsar.

-All of the home equipment used in your home automation are IoT enabled devices that are streaming data using the gateway systems.
+All of the equipment used in your home automation are IoT-enabled devices that are streaming data using the gateway systems.
 The data collection agents are running and collecting data from multiple sources.

 Apache Pulsar messaging system plays a critical role in this, as it needs to run the analytics as real-time processing and generate output.
 This output is then redirected to the home devices, where it then handles the command based on the given input.

 Apache Pulsar Functionality vs Other Messaging Tools